McCune1224/matrix-miles/strava-server/docs/README.md

 ### API Key Authentication Failed

 Verify:
-- API key in `.env` matches the key used in ESP32 config
+- API key in `.env` matches the key used in MatrixPortal M4 config
 - Header name is `X-API-Key` (case-sensitive)
 - Key is sent with every API request